oussamasoui/bookstore-scraper/README.md

 2. Extract information on the 20 books listed [here](http://books.toscrape.com/).
 For each book, please extract the *name*,*price* and *book url*
 3. Save all extracted information to **books.csv**

+*Hint: You will need to find a way to perform GET requests using Python*

 ### Bonus point
 Extract the same information for all 1000 books on the site.